ishivanim/ML_BOT/README.md

 ## Conclusion

     This project demonstrates how to build a complete RAG-based AI assistant using local models.
-It provides structured, accurate answers to machine learning questions and serves as a strong foundation for more advanced AI applications.
+It provides structured, accurate answers to AI-ML questions and serves as a strong foundation for more advanced AI applications.

 ## License